swiftdesign-apk/swiftdesign_documents/README.md

 Go to the folder Arduino code for programming the module ESP8266.

-Open the esp8266.txt file and copy the code.
+Open the      ESP8266_Reporter_connect microcontroller.txt      file and copy the code.

 Install Libraries and Paste Code: